luismiguelcasadodiaz/42Barcelona_ciber_inquisitor/README.md

 I will follow Alexander advice "Stay FOcused"

 In this spirit:
-I will not configure notingi in the Docker wiht vsftp neiter in the Dcoker wiht a ftpclient.
+I will not configure nothing in the Docker wiht vsftp neither in the Docker wiht a ftpclient.